Ireland Inc bets big multinational footprint can see off tax overhaul

 However a softening of Ireland’s decades-long tax advantage will show up deficiencies elsewhere when competing for foreign direct investment, most notably a persistent dearth of affordable housing.

 Unlike in some other low-tax economies where companies also book large profits but have little presence, multinationals employ one in eight Irish workers.
-Some 10% of Facebook (FB.O)'s 60,000 workforce are based in its European headquarters in Ireland.
+Some 10% of Facebook’s 60,000 workforce are based in its European headquarters in Ireland.

 Executives routinely credit additional factors such as an English speaking, well educated workforce, membership of the European Union and a stable political environment in near weekly new job announcements in Ireland, a mantra that will be tested if the global tax deal is finalised.